farrow-js/docs/docs/tutorial/http-server.md

 sidebar_position: 1
 ---

-After creating a server in [Getting Started](./getting-started.mdx), Farrow also can do more complex thing.
+After creating a server in [Getting Started](./getting-started.mdx), Farrow also can do more complex thing with another APIs as a HTTP Server.

 Farrow middleware is an improvement based on the traditional middleware.
 Only [`requestInfo` object](../guide/http-server/base/request.md) and `next` function are in parameters, Response info is represeted by return value, a object created by `Response` object in farrow.